Berezinskii-Kosterlitz-Thouless quantum transition in 2 dimensions: Introduction

 The Berezinskii-Kosterlitz-Thouless (BKT) phase transition \cite{ber, kt1, kt2} is the paradigm of a thermal transition induced by topological defects.
 At high temperatures, vortices in a 2D statistical mechanics model, like the XY model, are free excitations and generate an exponential decay of correlation functions.
 Below a critical temperature $T_{\rm BKT}$ they are confined, with the consequence that correlation functions become algebraic.

+The original BKT transition is driven by the condensation of vortices as a function of temperature.
+Here we shall consider a different BKT transition, governed by a coupling constant, rather than temperature, but still in 2 space dimensions (2D).
 A continuous quantum phase transition in D dimensions is governed by the action of a field theory in (D+1) Euclidean dimensions (for a review see \cite{negele}).
-It is generally believed that there cannot be a quantum ($T=0$) BKT transition driven by a coupling constant in a 2D model because the dimension of the Euclidean action would be 3, and would thus be too high (see, e.g. \cite{feigelman}).
+It is often stated that there cannot be a quantum ($T=0$) BKT transition driven by a coupling constant in a 2D model because the dimension of the Euclidean action would be 3, and would thus be too high (see, e.g. \cite{feigelman}).
 In this note we show that this is wrong.
 There are indeed 2D models that undergo a quantum BKT transition at $T=0$ and these involve gauge fields with a diverging dielectric constant.
+The mechanism is the same as in the original BKT transition but it is driven by a different class of topological defects.

 A diverging dielectric constant is not an artificial construct; rather, it is crucially relevant for a real, measured quantum transition in 2D, as we now discuss.
 It was shown already in the 70s that the dielectric constant diverges at the metal-insulator transition \cite{efros}.
 When the temperature is lowered, the metal may turn into a superconductor.
 Then there is a corresponding quantum transition between this superconductor and an insulating state, which goes under the name superconductor-to-insulator (SIT) transition \cite{goldman1, haviland, hebard, fisher1, fisher2} (for a review see \cite{goldmanrev, feigelmanrev}), where the dielectric constant also diverges \cite{baturina, bakkali}.
 We shall discuss in detail the relevance of the quantum BKT transition due to this divergence for the SIT.
 In particular, the quantum BKT transition has the same diverging exponent $z$ as the quantum Griffiths transition (for a review \cite{vojta}) but is completely unrelated to disorder.
 What can be mistaken for a quantum Griffiths transition in thin superconducting films may be instead a quantum BKT transition.
 Note that the SIT transition to superinsulation has been recently shown to occur also in perfectly ordered systems, confirming that interactions are the dominant cause for the SIT \cite{bsi}.